1111x/city-search-api/README.md

 }
 ```

 The config.properties defaults to using a Mongo datastore.
-Other data source implementations can be implemented using the DataSourceInterface.
+Other data source implementations can be implemented using the DataSourceInterface, returning results as a JSONArray via the getSuggestions method.
 There are stubs for CSVDataSource, MySQLDataSource, and PostgresDataSource.
 Maven tests will fail unless a data source is setup.
 ```
 dataSourceImpl=com.saintsoftware.dataimpl.MongoDataSource
 #dataSourceImpl=com.saintsoftware.dataimpl.MySQLDataSource